ben-xo/dir2cast/README.md

 * You can set a per-file iTunes Summary by creating a text file with the same name as the media file (e.g. for file.mp3, create file.txt).

+* You can deploy a container the babyraptor/dir2cast Docker image

 QUICK HOW TO GUIDES
 ================================================================================